-There is one pressure regulator for the belt tensioners, and an optional one installed on vehicles equipped with either the world transmission output retarder or the manual transmission servo-clutch.
+There is one pressure regulator for the belt tensioners, and an optional one installed on vehicles equipped with the world transmission output retarder.

 The belt tensioner pressure regulating valve is located in the engine compartment at the back of the engine starting control panel.
-It is used to limit the air pressure in belt tensioners to 50 ± 2 psi $(345 \pm 15 \text{ kPa})$ (Fig. 7).
+It is used to limit the air pressure in belt tensioners to 50 ± 2 psi (345 \pm 15 kPa) (Fig. 7).

 The optional regulator is located in the engine compartment and is accessible through the engine R.H. side door.
-It is used either for transmission retarder or for servo-clutch.
-When used for the transmission retarder, it should be adjusted to 80 \pm 3 psi (550 \pm 20 kPa).
-When used for the manual transmission servo-clutch, it should be adjusted to 40 psi (275 kPa)
+It is used for transmission retarder and should be adjusted to 80 ± 3 psi $(550 \pm 20 \text{ kPa})$.

 Air Pressure (psi) Air Pressure (kPa)

 Belt Tensioner 50 ± 2 345 ± 15

 Retarder 80 ± 3 550 ± 20

-Servo-Clutch 40 275